 Creating a sustainability funnel for your nonprofit is vital to your success.
 As a grant writer, the immediate response to creating sustainability is aggressive grant research and grant writing.
-However, as a nonprofit there are a number of ways to further your sustainability, including varying grant funding sources, enterprise, and products.
+However, as a nonprofit, there are a number of ways to further your sustainability, including varying grant funding sources, enterprise, and products.
 Sustainability is an executive and board responsibility a should be part of a solid comprehensive plan for your organization.
 The plan should include detailed strategic planning to execute the endeavor which in turn should include implementation plans for each sustainability endeavor.
 Let’s take a look at three options to create funding sustainability.

 Varied Funding Sources

-As you look for enterprise directions that your nonprofit can easily support, consider consulting services such as grant evaluation and marketing.
+As you look for enterprise directions your nonprofit can easily support, consider consulting services such as grant evaluation and marketing.
 Every grant program requires some type of marketing approach to spread the word about programs and accomplish objectives.
-Develop staff within your organization that can move between your nonprofit and for-profit endeavors.
+Develop staff within your organization who can move between your nonprofit and for-profit endeavors.
 The nonprofit cost for software and development can be written into your grants but also utilized for your for-profit marketing and graphic design enterprise.

 Products are technically an enterprise but since they require a little different method and approach we’ll look at them separately.
 Product development requires intellectual property rights and a host of development and research based methods to become vital tools for service.
 If you are designing curriculum based on your nonprofit endeavor you are feeding your research based component required by many of your federal and state funding sources.
-If you are developing a model for programs and/or grant writing training tools such as books, training, webinars etc. you will need your nonprofit to feed you trends and research that is currently in play at the federal and state levels to ensure you are contemporary and moving dynamically to accomplish your objective.
+If you are developing a model for programs and/or grant writing training tools such as books, training, webinars etc. you will need your nonprofit to feed you trends and research currently in play at the federal and state levels to ensure you are contemporary and moving dynamically to accomplish your objective.